Sambo (martial art)

-Sambo is a combat sport, and a recognized style of amateur wrestling governed by the UWW in the World Wrestling Championships along with Greco-Roman wrestling and freestyle wrestling.
-Practiced worldwide, sambo is a martial art with Soviet origins.
-Many of its moves have been incorporated in other forms of combat sport such as mixed martial arts.
+Sambo is a martial art with Soviet origins, an internationally practised combat sport, and a recognized style of amateur wrestling included by UWW in the World Wrestling Championships along with Greco-Roman wrestling and freestyle wrestling.

 Etymology

 It originated in the Russian SFSR of the Soviet Union during the 1920s.
 The word sambo is an acronym of samozashchita bez oruzhiya (самозащита без оружия), which literally translates to 'self-defence without weapons'.

 Sambo is a martial art and combat sport developed and used by the Soviet Red Army in the early 1920s to improve their hand-to-hand combat abilities.
 The sport incorporates various styles of wrestling and other self-defence systems such as kick-boxing and fencing.

 Soviet martial arts expert Vasili Oshchepkov is credited as one of the founding fathers.
 Viktor Spiridonov, a military officer with background in several different styles of wrestling spanning across the Soviet Union, is also considered an important founding member of sambo.

 Spiridonov and Oshchepkov independently developed two different styles, which eventually cross-pollinated and became what is known as sambo.